ben3580/StudEngage/README.md

 # StudEngage
 This project will seek to create an iCliker-like tool which allows students to answer questions or polls provided by the instructor.
-It will be either be an android app or web-based
+It will implemented as an Android app, developed in Android Studio.

+---

+## Features
+- Login to account using username and password
+- Professor can create multiple choice and short answer questions.
+Questions are automatically graded.
+- Students can answer questions and check their grades
+- Communication done through a SQL server

 ---